 - Weight: The weight will be checked in the condition that the motorcycle has finished the race.
-No elements can be added to the motorcycle neither fuel, oil, water nor tyres. - Sound. - Throttle bodies/injection: Measurement and inspection of both inlet and outlet tract.
-(Homologation points). - Engine: One engine and up to a maximum of three engines, chosen at random, can be checked internally for capacity and compliance with the regulations. - The random choice can be determined by the finishing positions selected prior to the race by the Chief Technical Steward.
-The SBK Technical Director may at his absolute discretion require the control of any additional motorcycle and other checks. - The SBK Technical Director may require a team to provide parts or samples, as he may deem necessary to confirm compliance with the rules.
+No elements can be added to the motorcycle neither fuel, oil, water nor tyres. - Sound. - Any other checks at the discretion of the SBK Technical Director. - The SBK Technical Director may require a team to provide parts or samples, as he may deem necessary to confirm compliance with the rules.